hussainsyed26/Effect-of-dissimilarity-metric-on-clustering-classification-algorithm-performance-Systematic-Review/README.md

 Future work will involve undertaking a trial or experiment.

-Please find the attached feedback files for each deliverable of the work.
+Please find attached each deliverable and its feedback of the work.

 Original link (bitbucket): https://bitbucket.org/bilal658/7com1085-group93/src/master/